w33zl/FS25_PowerTools/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 > **IMPORTANT!** Please be respectful of my time.
-If you can't be bothered providing relevant details for an issue, do you expect me to be bothered guessing what could be your problem?
-If you don't provide me with details, there is simply nothing for me to test/reproduce, and then there is no point in submitting a bug report.
-Try at least to answer the questions below, and preferably give me as much context and details as possible.

-**Describe the bug**
+If I don't get enough and/or specific details I really cannot investigate the issue.
+Please answer the questions below to the best of your ability, providing as much details and context as possible.

+**WHAT IS THE PROBLEM?**
-A clear and concise description of what the bug is.
+> _A clear and concise description of what the bug is._

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+**HOW CAN I REPRODUCE THE ERROR?**
+> E.g. first go to X, then do Y. The more details I get the greater is the chance that I can solve the issue.

 **Screenshots or log information**
 If applicable, add screenshots and/or errors and warnings from your log.txt to help explain your problem.